 Summary: A medical decision maker will make decisions about your medical care if you are unable to make those decisions for yourself due to injury or sickness.
-In selecting a medical decision maker, you should choose a person that is 18 years or older, someone you trust to speak and make judgments on your behalf, a person who can quick decisions under pressure, and someone who is well informed about these potential responsibilities.
+In selecting a medical decision maker, you should choose a person that is 18 years or older, someone you trust to speak and make judgments on your behalf, a person who can make quick decisions under pressure, and someone who is well informed about these potential responsibilities.

 National Health Care Decisions Week is coming up soon (April 16-22).
 The campaign is designed to educate the public about the importance of advance care planning, and empower those who are taking control of their own medical wishes (Source: nadd.org).